pjaos/ct6_meter_os/README.md

 # CT6 Meter Project
 For this project I developed the hardware to allow the measurement of household AC electrical energy usage on up to 6 circuits using current transformers (CT’s).
-It can be used to monitor solar system generation, storage battery charge/discharge, EV charging and household energy usage.
+It can be used to monitor solar system generation, storage battery charge/discharge, EV charging, household energy usage, etc...

 Multiple CT6 devices can be used to monitor more circuits if required.

 Each CT6 unit has 6 ports, each of which can be connected to a current transformer, clipped around a cable carrying AC mains power.
 Each port can measure the AC power flow bi directionally (I.E to and from the grid).
 The unit measures the active power (the power normally charged by a domestic electricity supplier), reactive and apparent power.
 The AC power factor, frequency and AC voltage is also measured along with the WiFi RSSI and CT6 device temperature.